peteroupc/CBOR-Java/api/com.upokecenter.cbor.ICBORTag.md

 # com.upokecenter.cbor.ICBORTag

-    public interface ICBORTag
+    @Deprecated public interface ICBORTag

-Implemented by classes that validate CBOR objects belonging to a specific tag.
+Deprecated.
+<div class='deprecationComment'>May be removed in the future without replacement.
+Not as useful as
+ ICBORConverters and ICBORObjectConverters for FromObject and ToObject.</div>

 ## Methods

 * `CBORTypeFilter GetTypeFilter()`<br>
+ Deprecated.
 Gets a type filter specifying what kinds of CBOR objects are supported by this tag.
 * `CBORObject ValidateObject​(CBORObject obj)`<br>
+ Deprecated.
 Generates a CBOR object based on the data of another object.

 ## Method Details

 ### GetTypeFilter
     CBORTypeFilter GetTypeFilter()
-Gets a type filter specifying what kinds of CBOR objects are supported by this tag.
+Deprecated.

 **Returns:**